 Unless it wants to face the wrath of the law (i.e., a fine of up to several hundred dollars), every residential building in New York City must recycle.
 While the bar for doing the bare minimum is quite easy to clear, dedication to and quality of recycling programs vary.
 For every board that promotes composting and tends to a green roof, there’s another that allows the various bins in the recycling room to pile high with all sorts of miscellaneous and non-reusable garbage.

-The Cooperator spoke with Jacquie Ottman, Chairman of the non-profit organization Manhattan Solid Waste Advisory Board, to discuss how a co-op or condo building can take a more proactive approach to recycling.
+The Cooperator spoke with Jacquie Ottman, Chair of the non-profit organization Manhattan Solid Waste Advisory Board, to discuss how a co-op or condo building can take a more proactive approach to recycling.

 The Cooperator: What’s your general take on the overall status of recycling programs in high-rise and multi-family housing?